-If you’re a homeowner, it’s important for you to understand how your home’s value contributes to your overall net worth.
-If you’re a renter, now is the time for you to figure out how homeownership fits into your short-term goals and your long-term financial future.
+If you’re a homeowner, you need to understand how your home’s value contributes to your overall net worth.
+If you’re a renter, now is the time to figure out how homeownership fits into your short-term goals and your long-term financial future.
 An investment in real estate can help you grow your net worth, build wealth over time, and gain a foothold in the housing market to keep pace with rising prices.

 Net worth is the net balance of your total assets minus your total liabilities.
-Or, basically, it is what you own minus what you owe.2
+Or, basically, it is what you own minus what you owe.

 Assets include the cash you have on hand in your chequing and savings accounts, investment account balances, salable items like jewelry or a car and, of course, your home and any other real estate you own.